leaveyoustun/leaveyoustun.github.io/content/authors/admin/_index.md

     date_start: 2024-09-26
     date_end: 2025-08-31
     summary: |2-
-      • Developed real-time path planning algorithm in ROS2 (C++/Python) for environments with movable obstacles
+      • Developed real-time path planning algorithm in ROS2 (C++/Python) for environments with movable obstacles\n \\
-      • Integrated LiDAR, IMU and camera data; built sensor models and tested on both hardware and in simulation
+      • Integrated LiDAR, IMU and camera data; built sensor models and tested on both hardware and in simulation\n
-      • Extended open-source stack for navigation, mapping and real-time detection, using Git and Docker
+      • Extended open-source stack for navigation, mapping and real-time detection, using Git and Docker\n
-      • Work accepted for presentation at the international ICAR 2025 conference; implementation to be released open-source
+      • Work accepted for presentation at the international ICAR 2025 conference; implementation to be released open-source\n
     button:
       text: 'Read published paper (SOON)'
       #url: 'https://example.com/thesis.pdf' TODO